roman-milk/roman-milk.github.io/the-panic-room.md

  "She's really scary when she's mad.
 Terrifying.
 I had no idea."

  My wife passed me the shampoo, and I lathered up her hair.
 "I'm still getting the Maserati and the tennis bracelet," she said, tilting her head back for me.
-Report_Story #3